 Lansing River Trail

 If you continue to the northern section of the trail, stop in Old Town for shopping, dining, and fun events.
 This unique and artistic section of Lansing is definitely worth seeing.
 While you’re there, snag dinner at UrbanBeat for an ever-changing menu and beautiful atmosphere.

 If barbecue is more your style, check out Meat BBQ in Old Town.
-As the name suggests, it offers plenty of meat options and delicious sides, like five different styles of french fries.
+As the name suggests, it offers plenty of meat options and delicious sides, like five different styles of fries.

+Lansing River Trail